Skip to content

 Direct Access to Critical Payment Infrastructure

 Without charter status, crypto firms must rely on intermediary banks for payment processing.
-The spectacular failures of crypto-friendly banks like Silvergate and Signature Bank exposed the fragility of this dependent relationship.
+The failures of crypto-friendly banks like Silvergate and Signature Bank exposed the fragility of this dependent relationship.
 When these intermediaries collapsed, they took entire payment corridors with them.

 Chartered entities like Anchorage Digital Bank, Protego Trust, and Paxos Trust can now move assets and stablecoins with bank-level privileges, establishing correspondent relationships and accessing settlement infrastructure directly.
 This eliminates single points of failure and provides operational resilience.
+Organizations seeking to integrate these capabilities can explore available payment network provider connections to traditional and digital financial rails.

 The Future of Stablecoin Issuance